redtexts/texts/smith_1999_marx_vs_historical_materialism.md

 Manuscripts, Herbert Marcuse's extraordinary essay on them appeared.
-It is one of his most brilliant works, and undoubtedly completely original, since nobody had yet commented on the Manuscripts.^[ Reprinted in H Marcuse, Studies in Critical Philosophy, NLB,1972.]
+It is one of his most brilliant works, and undoubtedly completely original, since nobody had yet commented on the Manuscripts.^[ Reprinted in H Marcuse, Studies in Critical Philosophy, NLB, 1972.]

 But we would search it in vain for a direct reference to the topic announced in its title: 'New Sources of the Foundations of Historical